Bee-Bot Activity Mats

 Above the beeping sounds of Bee-Bots being programmed is often heard, “I’ve seen that bird here,” “The roadrunner is my favorite bird,” or “My aunt has a bird feeder.
 I want one at my house!”
 They like reading the names of the birds and want to know more about them.

-Another Card Mat is filled with drawings of dinosaurs.
-Second graders were disappointed that dinosaurs were not part of their classroom curriculum this year, so this mat helps to fill the void.
+of their classroom curriculum this year, so this mat helps to fill the

 Just after the Bee-Bots arrived, the assistant superintendent of schools made an impromptu visit to the computer lab.
 It was a wonderful opportunity to explain how the robots could help students practice spatial awareness, sequencing, and problem-solving.
 He asked how it might connect to the curriculum and was impressed with the variety of mats that would reinforce the students’ math, spelling, reading, and mapping skills.
 He said that they must have been expensive and was surprised and impressed with the value that the Bee-Bots represented.